Mrakheen/Online-Ticketing-System-Database--SQL/ReadMe.txt

 CSE 3330 Group 13:
 Subash Bhusal, Mubtasim Ahmed Rakheen, Bishal Giri

-Project Description: Database and Queries for an oniline ticketing system that sells movie tickets
+Project Description: Database and SQL Queries for an oniline ticketing system that sells movie tickets

 ** The created database is the "ticketing.db" file **